TylerTemp/SaintsField/README.md

 #### `GetComponentInChildren` ####

-Automatically sign a component to a field, if the field value is null and the component is already attached to itself or its child GameObjects.
+Automatically assign a component to a field, if the field value is null and the component is already attached to itself or its child GameObjects.
 (First one found will be used)

 NOTE: Like `GetComponentInChildren` by Unity, this **will** check the target object itself.